-• Amend section (B)(2) as follows: "(B)(2) When placing the bottom plug in a vertical or directional wellbore, the person has to place cement from the bottom of the lowest interval tested or produced to a minimum of four two hundred feet above the top of the top perforation. lowest interval tested or produced."
+Amend section (B)(2) as follows: "(B)(2) When placing the bottom plug in a vertical or directional wellbore, the person has to place cement from the bottom of the lowest interval tested or produced to a minimum of four two hundred feet above the top of the top perforation. lowest interval tested or produced."

-The Division could also consider replacing "lowest interval tested or produced" with an open-hole test.
+This provision adds costs with no technical benefits to the well.

+- In section (B)(4), the Association would like to know what depth the top of the plug is. - The Association recommends removing section (H)(1).
+The concern is in areas where there is H2S, or other corrosive causation, the casing can become scaly, brittle, corroded, etc. (sometimes for a hundred feet or more and have no structural integrity).
+In these instances, it is best to place plugs through tubing, when it is in the well and has integrity.
-- Amend section (B)(4) as follows: (B)(4) From a minimum of two hundred feet above the depth where uncemented casing was cut and removed; location where uncemented casing was removed; - Regarding section (F), in rare instances there are situations where it might be necessary to pump cement in non-static conditions.
-Striking (F) would ensure that these instances are available to operators. - In section (H) OOGA recommends replacing the draft language with the following: "During plugging, the person has to make a good faith effort to follow the plugging plan to achieve do all the following:"

-Delete all of (2) because edited (3) encompasses all things considered in (2).

-Edit (3) with the following: (3) Remove obstructions packers or bridge plugs that inhibit the proper placement of plugging materials unless otherwise approved by the chief.

-• In section (I) OOGA recommends deleting "written" when it comes to receiving approval from the chief.
+- In section (H) OOGA recommends replacing the draft language with the following: "During plugging, the person has to make a good faith effort to follow the plugging plan to achieve do all the following:" - Reword (1) to say, "Recover all casing and tubing which is not cemented, excluding conductor and drive pipe." - Considering the time and expense associated with recovering casing, would the division allow for a plugging plan to also include an option for annular plugs (i.e. squeezing). - Delete all of (2) because edited (3) encompasses all things considered in (2). - Edit (3) with the following: (3) Remove obstructions packers or bridge plugs that inhibit the proper placement of plugging materials unless otherwise approved by the chief. - In section (I) OOGA recommends deleting "written" when it comes to receiving approval from the chief.
 Or as an alternative, we suggest providing a strict timeline so any required written approval can be done quickly and efficiently.

-1501:9-11-12 "Plugging Report"
+1501:9-11-09 "Plugging with prepared clay"